Feeder Connection Kit

 Glue

-onto the PCBA -
+blade-adapter-pin-coveronto the PCBA

 Connect